FuelLabs/fuel-indexer/docs/src/forc-index/start.md

     -c, --config <FILE>
             Indexer service config file.

+        --client-request-delay <CLIENT_REQUEST_DELAY>
+            Make the service wait for the given duration between block requests to a Fuel client.

         --database <DATABASE>
             Database type. [default: postgres] [possible values: postgres]

+        --disable-toolchain-version-check
+            By default, Fuel Indexer will only accept WASM indexer modules compiled with the same toolchain version as the version of Fuel Indexer.

         --embedded-database
             Automatically create and start database using provided options or defaults.